trrad/trrad.github.io/_posts/2018-08-18-redshift-no-3-way-joins.md

 HAVING sum(city.INTfield) > 10.0
 ```

 I couldn't find any note on this in the Redshift documentation or elsewhere, so hopefully this can save someone some time in the future.
+You can easily solve the issue using the CAST(field AS type) function, or in this case, simply removing the decimal from the comparison.